MahdiAhmadiKamal/PyLearn7-Image-Processing/PyLearn7-Assignment28/football pitch/readme.md

-# Cat Detector 😸🐱😻
+# Football Pitch
-A simple cat face detector project using opencv in python
+A simple football pitch using opencv in python

 ## How to Install
 Run following command: